 Let’s take a minute and think this through, it’s January and you are some sort of nomadic cave person, who’s been ‘fasting’ by famine since there’s limited supplies of winter food.
 And after 12 days going without, you FINALLY kill an animal to eat.
 Are you going to say “wait I can’t eat this I need a fresh carrot-apple -celery juice or banana or green salad?

-Heck no – despite the fact that you don’t have a juicer and there’s no juice bar local, the idea of fresh foods like that are months away.
+Heck no – despite the fact that you don’t have the best home juicer and there’s no juice bar local, the idea of fresh foods like that are months away.
 So, of course you gloriously eat the protein and fat.

 The picture way up in top of this post is of our garden, today.
 In the dead of winter.
 The only thing edible today is the chickens (& their eggs) that reside in those plush accommodations.
 It’s even too cold to grow in the greenhouse without spending big bucks on heating it.